HyperCon: Image-To-Video Model Transfer for Video-To-Video Translation Tasks: Introduction

 \section{Introduction}

-Recent developments in both large-scale datasets and deep neural networks (DNNs) have led to incredible advancements in image-to-image~\cite{Isola2017} and video-to-video~\cite{Wang2018} translation tasks such as color restoration~\cite{Zhang2016,Zhang2017}, super-resolution~\cite{Dong2015a,Dong2015}, inpainting~\cite{Liu2018,Yu2018}, and style transfer~\cite{Gatys2016,Johnson2016}.
-But compared to images, videos pose an additional challenge: not only does each frame need to satisfy the intended translation, but they must also be temporally consistent, otherwise they will exhibit flickering artifacts.
+Developments in both large-scale datasets and deep neural networks (DNNs) have led to incredible advancements in image-to-image~\cite{Isola2017,Yang2018} and video-to-video~\cite{Wang2018,Bansal2018,Park2019,Chen2019} translation tasks such as color restoration~\cite{Zhang2016,Zhang2017}, super-resolution~\cite{Dong2015a,Dong2015}, inpainting~\cite{Liu2018,Yu2018,Hong2019}, and style transfer~\cite{Gatys2016,Johnson2016}.
+But compared to images, videos pose an additional challenge: not only do the video frames need to satisfy the intended translation, they must also be temporally consistent.
+Otherwise, they will exhibit flickering artifacts.

-Existing techniques that address temporal consistency generally fall into one of two categories.
-The first enforces losses defined between frame pairs during training or inference~\cite{Kim2019,Kong2014,Liu2010,Ruder2016,Sajjadi2018}, but requires models and losses that are designed from scratch, defined exclusively on videos, and tuned for a specific application.
-The other category, known as \emph{blind video consistency}, does frame-wise translation followed by a secondary pass that reduces flicker~\cite{Bonneel2015,Dong2015,Lai2018,Yao2017}.
-This relaxes the need for task-specific video models and losses, and also enables image-to-image models to be applied immediately to videos without sacrificing consistency.
-However, prior methods require dense correspondences (\ie, dense optical flow) between input frames, which excludes video-to-video tasks with masked pixels such as video inpainting.
+Existing video-to-video translation techniques address temporal consistency through one of two types of strategies.
+The first incorporates temporal consistency directly into the method through optical flow-based losses~\cite{Kim2019,Ruder2016,Sajjadi2018,Gupta2017,Zhang2019} or network layers that operate on the time dimension, \eg, 3D convolutional layers~\cite{Chang2019} or recurrent layers~\cite{Kim2019}.
+These techniques leverage self-supervised video data and tailor models to specific tasks using relevant losses, \eg, reconstruction error~\cite{Liu2018,Yu2018,Kim2019} or style loss~\cite{Johnson2016,Gupta2017}.
+However, they require models and losses that are defined exclusively on videos and tuned for a specific application.

+The other type of strategy uses a \emph{blind video consistency} model to reduce flicker in a frame-wise translated video as a post-processing step~\cite{Bonneel2015,Dong2015,Lai2018,Yao2017}.
+For example, Lai \etal~\cite{Lai2018} train a recurrent encoder-decoder network to improve the temporal consistency of independently processed frames via warping and structural preservation losses.
+Blind video consistency methods relax the need for task-specific video models and losses, and also enables image-to-image models to be applied immediately to videos without sacrificing consistency.
+However, they require dense correspondences between unprocessed frames during optimization, making them unsuitable for tasks in which certain input regions have no meaningful structure, \eg, video inpainting.